shedd/duckpan-vagrant/README.md

 2. Clone this repo

 3. Review the CUSTOM_CONFIG settings at the top of Vagrant file.
 You will want to customize the value of the synced directory to point to your local directory containing the DuckDuckGo code you wish to test.
-By default, Vagrant will load a VirtualBox Precise64 (http://files.vagrantup.com/precise64.box) machine image.
-If you change this, DuckDuckGo recommends Ubuntu (https://github.com/duckduckgo/p5-app-duckpan#disclaimer).
+3. By default, Vagrant will load a [VirtualBox Precise64](http://files.vagrantup.com/precise64.box) machine image.
+Note that DuckDuckGo recommends Ubuntu (https://github.com/duckduckgo/p5-app-duckpan#disclaimer).

 4. Run `vagrant up`